ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     The virtual server instances associated with the selected workspace are displayed.

-    [Private Cloud]{: tag-red} If an error occurs immediately after creating and opening the virtual machine instance, you must delete it.
+    [On-Premises]{: tag-red} If an error occurs immediately after creating and opening the virtual machine instance, you must delete it.
     {: note}

 2. To create a new instance, click **Create instance**.
 If you select more than one instance under **Number of instances**, you are presented with additional options.